fiveagency/ios-swift-guide/Code Style/README.md

 ```

 ### Ternary Operator
-When assigning value under a specific condition, use the ternary operator instead of `if-else statement` whenever possible.
+When assigning a value under a specific condition, use the ternary operator instead of an `if-else statement` whenever possible.
 Anything that outputs `true` or `false` can be considered a `condition`.

 **Use:**
 ```swift